 The UW Astrobiology Program offers a Graduate Certificate in Astrobiology, and has also partnered with eight UWAB-affiliated Schools and Departments to develop a curriculum that results in a Dual-Title PhD in Astrobiology.
 Both of these credentials are offered in addition to the degree earned in a student’s home department (e.g. Astronomy, Earth & Space Sciences, Oceanography, etc).

-**To be considered for admission to the UW Astrobiology Program, you must apply to both your chosen home department's graduate program by the respective deadlines.
+To apply to the UW Astrobiology Program, you must apply to both Astrobiology AND your home department's graduate program by the respective deadlines.
 Admission to UWAB is contingent on acceptance into your home department's graduate program.